 An EMA AP that includes a partial list of nontransmitted BSSID profiles in its Beacon frame, S1G Beacon frame, or DMG Beacon frame, shall advertise a particular nontransmitted BSSID profile in a repeating pattern such that the profile is present in at least one beacon in a sequence of beacons indicated by the Profile Periodicity field of the Multiple BSSID Configuration element unless the membership of the multiple BSSID set changes.
-[24039, 24112]If there is a change in a particular nontransmitted BSSID’s profile (i.e., set of elements belong to the profile or the element values), the EMA AP shall include the profile in the next DTIM beacon of that BSS so that STAs with that BSS become aware of the change immediately.
-[24113]
+[24039, 24112]An EMA AP shall include a nontransmitted BSSID’s profile in the DTIM beacon of that BSS so that STAs associated with that BSS can receive the profile (and any updates to the BSS configuration) without having to wake up for additional beacons.
+[24113]An EMA AP shall select the DTIM interval for a nontransmitted BSSID as a multiple of the value carried in the Profile Periodicity field of the Multiple BSSID Configuration element.

-NOTE 1—It is recommended that an AP select the periodicity in which a nontransmitted BSSID’s profile repeats to be a multiple of the DTIM interval of the BSS with that nontransmitted BSSID so that STAs in PS mode that are associated with that BSSID do not(#22230) have to wake for additional beacons.
+[24039, 24112]NOTE 1 – An AP corresponding to a nontransmitted BSSID advertises any changes to its BSS operational parameters during the beacon interval that follows the profile’s DTIM beacon.
+For example, an AP corresponding to the nontransmitted BSSID can send a broadcast Disassociation frame to disassociate all STAs associated with its BSS if the BSS will terminate.

-[24039, 24112]NOTE 2—In order to aid fast discovery of nontransmitted BSSIDs via passive scanning, it is recommended that an AP select a small value for the Profile Periodicity field.
+NOTE 2—In order to aid fast discovery of nontransmitted BSSIDs via passive scanning, it is recommended that an AP select a small value for the Profile Periodicity field.

 AP behavior for fast passive scanning